Spa Policies & Frequently Asked Questions

 I have a recent injury.
 Is it safe to get a massage?

-What’s the difference between a student, an advanced student, or LMT?
+What’s the difference between a student, a 100 Hour CE student, or an LMT?

 What services do you offer?
 And how much do they cost?